clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/wp-install.rst

 .. _wp-install:

-Create a Clear Linux WordPress server
+Create a |CL-ATTR| WordPress\* server
 #######################################

-This tutorial shows you how to install the WordPress components on your |CL| LAMP server.
-At the end of :ref:`web-server-install`, you created a WordPress\*-ready database using phpMyAdmin\* and MariaDB\*.
+This tutorial shows you how to install the WordPress\* components on your |CL| :abbr:`LAMP (Linux, Apache, MySQL, PHP)` server.
+At the end of :ref:`web-server-install`, you created a WordPress-ready database using phpMyAdmin\* and MariaDB\*.
 Now that the LAMP server is up and running, you can add the WordPress components needed to host a WordPress website on your system.

 Before you begin
 =================

 This tutorial assumes you have successfully installed :ref:`Clear Linux on bare metal<bare-metal-install>` and that you have :ref:`set up a LAMP web server <web-server-install>`.

 Before you install new packages, update the |CL| OS with the following command: